cyupa/website/src/pages/legal/terms/customer-terms/index.md

 ## Upgrading to a paid subscription

-A paid subscription allows a Customer and its Authorized Users to access the Services (the **“team subscription”**).
+A paid subscription allows Customer and its Authorized Users to access the Services (the **“team subscription”**).
 You may upgrade to a team subscription during, or at the end of, your trial period.
 Team subscriptions commence immediately and continue for the term specified in the “billing” interface.
 Each team subscription is for a single team for a specified term.

 ## Purchase based on now; not the future